Call Us TODAY on 020 3588 4240

 • HCEOs are employed by a private company and are paid based on the amount they collect.

-Who regulates High Court Enforcement Officers?
+Who Regulates High Court Enforcement Officers?

 High Court Enforcement Officers are regulated by the Lord Chancellor’s “Delegated Person”.
 This person is appointed by the Lord Chancellor to keep High Court Enforcement Officers in check and line with their statutory licence.